 There are a number of things to consider when selecting a new roof system.
 Of course, cost and durability head the list, but aesthetics and architectural style are important, too.

 The right roof system for your home or building is one that balances these six considerations.

 - Asphalt shingles possess an overwhelming share of the U.S. steep-slope roofing market and can be reinforced with organic or fiberglass materials.

-- Slate - Considered virtually indestructible, it is, however, more expensive than other roofing materials.
-In addition, its application requires special skill and experience.
+- Slate – Considered virtually indestructible, it is, however, more expensive than other roofing materials.
+In addition, its application requires special skills and experience.

 - Metal, primarily thought of as a low-slope roofing material, has been found to be a roofing alternative for home and building owners with steep-slope roofs.
 There are two types of metal roofing products: panels and shingles.